-- 1. The status LED on the Router will light green all the time if the device has been successfully added to the network. - 2.
-The QSS function cannot be configured if the Wireless Function of the Router is disabled.
-Please make sure the Wireless Function is enabled before configuring the QSS.
+- 1) The WPS LED on the Router will light green for five minutes if the device has been successfully added to the network. - 2) The WPS function cannot be configured if the Wireless Function of the Router is disabled.
+Please make sure the Wireless Function is enabled before configuring the WPS.